Brent-Morrison/hugo_website/content/about.md

 ## Purpose

-This site will be used to document projects using R and other Continuing Professional Development activities.
+This site will be used to document projects and analysis using R, Python & PostgreSQL, and other Continuing Professional Development activities.

+I catalogue smaller reference type notes at a separate site, my [Reference Library](https://brent-morrison.github.io/ref-library/index.html).

 Thanks for reading!